I'm Glad My Mother Is Alive

 I'm Glad My Mother Is Alive (Je suis heureux que ma mère soit vivante) is a 2009 French film directed by Claude Miller and Nathan Miller.
+It is based on an article by Emmanuel Carrère.

 Plot

 Thomas, an adopted teenager and uncomfortable, goes in search of his past to understand why his mother abandoned him and his brother when he was 4 years old.
 He searches for his mother without telling either his brother or his adoptive parents.
 He then discovers that she is no longer with her biological father, that she had a third son with another man, and that she now lives alone with her other son.